cedricwalter/Rotorflight-Docs/docs/Tutorial-Boards/Radiomaster-Nexus.md

 * non-ELRS users don't need to deal with dangling antennas.
 * ELRS users have a plug-and-play option with the RP3-H.

+### Update ELRS
+Using the WiFi method is the easiest.
+1. Plug the NEXUS with USB-C without LiPo and wait for 60s
+3. Download ExpressLRS configurator
+4. Build
+5. Connect to "ExpressLrs RX"
+6. Upload bin ffile

 ## Mouting